 Nejapa is located about 25 kilometers from the city of San Salvador and 58 kilometers from the international airport.

 The municipality limits to the North with Quezaltepeque and Aguilares.
 To the East with Guazapa and Apopa.
 To the South with San Salvador and Santa Tecla, and to the West with Quezaltepeque.

 The municipality and town of Nejapa are your typical Salvadoran small community.
 It’s believed that the total population is less than 40,000; of course, this is a general estimate as El Salvador does not have an official census.

 So, if you ever get the opportunity, I highly recommend you visit this municipality.
-Nevertheless, you should do it on August 31st to see the balls of fire festival; or visit during the patron saint festivities in September.
+But, you should do it on August 31st to see the Balls of Fire Festival; or visit during the patron saint festivities in September.